xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMAT.MOVE**?(x\_offset, y\_offset, reference)

-X\_offset    specifies the horizontal position to which you want to move the object and is measured in points from the upper-left corner of the object to the upper-left corner of the cell specified by reference.
+X\_offset&nbsp;&nbsp;&nbsp;&nbsp;specifies the horizontal position to which you want to move the object and is measured in points from the upper-left corner of the object to the upper-left corner of the cell specified by reference.
 A point is 1/72nd of an inch.

-Y\_offset    specifies the vertical position to which you want to move the object and is measured in points from the upper-left corner of the object to the upper-left corner of the cell specified by reference.
+Y\_offset&nbsp;&nbsp;&nbsp;&nbsp;specifies the vertical position to which you want to move the object and is measured in points from the upper-left corner of the object to the upper-left corner of the cell specified by reference.

-Reference    specifies which cell or range of cells to place the object in relation to.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;specifies which cell or range of cells to place the object in relation to.

   - > If reference is a range of cells, only the upper-left cell is
     > used.

   - > If reference is omitted, it is assumed to be cell A1.

->
+> &nbsp;

 **Remarks**